swiftlang/swift-evolution/proposals/nnnn-uniquebox.md

   public init(_ initialValue: consuming Value)
 }

-extension Unique: Sendable where Value: Sendable & ~Copyable {}
+extension UniqueBox: Sendable where Value: Sendable & ~Copyable {}

-extension Unique where Value: ~Copyable {
+extension UniqueBox where Value: ~Copyable {
   /// Dereferences the unique box allowing for in-place reads and writes to the
   /// stored `Value`.
   public var value: Value {